Kamaleshwaran-Valarmathi/Wanderlust/README.md

-Sure!
-Below is a sample README file for the Wanderlust project:

 # Wanderlust

 Wanderlust is a travel management system that allows users to explore various travel packages, destinations, and activities.
 It enables passengers to sign up for activities, and provides a seamless experience for managing travel plans.